vuestorefront/vue-storefront/packages/core/docs/contributing/README.md

 If you found a bug that's not reported yet and know how to fix it, you can create an issue alongside the pull request.

-Once you have something to work on, see the [How to submit a Pull Request](./how-to-submit-pull-request.html) page to learn how to contribute.
+Once you have something to work on, see our [Branching model](./branching-model.html) and [How to submit a Pull Request](./how-to-submit-pull-request.html) pages to learn how to contribute.